Is it safe to drink alcohol with acne medicines?

 Spironolactone (Aldactone)

 - Using spironolactone and alcohol together may lower your blood pressure.
 You may experience headache, dizziness, lightheadedness, fainting, and changes in your heart rate.
-Use caution when getting up from a sitting or lying position.
+You should use caution when getting up from a sitting or lying position.
 These side effects may decrease over time, but let your doctor know if you develop these symptoms.

-- Avoid driving or operating hazardous machinery until you are familiar with how alcohol may affect spironolactone.
+- Avoid driving or operating hazardous machinery until you are familiar with how alcohol may affect your use of spironolactone.

 This is not a complete list of all possible alcohol interactions with acne medicines.
 Always follow your prescriber's directions.
 Tell your doctor and pharmacist about all the medications you use, including over-the-counter (OTC) drugs, vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.